AliLotfi92/SFT-ParallelPipeline/README.md

 # Pipeline Parallelism for LLaMA Model Fine-Tuning

 Implementation of pipeline parallelism is not hard.
 This repo provieds a simple code example for fine-tuning the LLaMA 3.2-1B Instruct model.
-The model is split across multiple GPUs to address memory limitations during training, as I'm poor gpu guy.
+Using this the model would be splitted across multiple GPUs to address memory limitations during training.

 ## Features
 - **Pipeline Parallelism:** To address large model memory requirements, it splitts the model across multiple GPUs.